 However, modulation of these properties usually requires the use of electric current using devices that can cause signal noise, thus canceling the performance gain.

-Second Luqiao Liu, principal researcher of the group in the Electronic Research Laboratory al MIT, wave computing could prove to be a promising alternative to silicon computing.
+For Luqiao Liu, principal researcher of the group in the Electronic Research Laboratory al MIT, wave computing could prove to be a promising alternative to silicon computing.

-He adds: “Using such small areas we can modulate the spin wave.
-These two separate states can be created without real energy costs.
-We rely only on spin waves and the magnetic material itself. "
+He adds: “By using such small areas we can modulate the spin wave.
+You can create these two separate states without any real energy costs.
+We rely only on spin waves and the magnetic material itself.”

-A "plumber" example
+A “hydraulic” example

-Describing the circuit, Liu says it's like a water pipe.
-The area used, also called the "domain wall", is a valve that controls the way water (spin wave) flows through the tube (material).
+Describing the circuit, Liu He says it's like a water pipe.
+The area used, also called the “domain wall”, is a valve that controls how the water (spin wave) flows through the tube (material).
 When a strong enough spin wave is applied, the position of the domain wall can be changed.
 This modulation can be controlled and managed in a precise configuration.

 Researchers are now trying to build working spintronic circuits to perform simple calculations.
 The next step is to optimize the material and reduce potential signal noise.
 Finally, you need to find a way to quickly change states by moving around the domain wall.